hyperledger-archives/grid-rfcs/text/0000-location.md

 ### Referencing Locations

-Locations are uniquely referenced by their location_id and location_type.
+Locations are uniquely referenced by their location_id and location_namespace.
 For GS1, locations are referenced by the GLN identifier.

 **Note: For the remainder of this document, “address” will refer to a